Customizing User Interfaces For OpenAPI Connectors

 Test, test, test!
 Whether you're developing a custom connector or customizing the interface for a standard OpenAPI connector, make sure to iteratively test your changes.
 Identifying an issue is easier if you test one change at a time.

-# Customizing Objects
+# Customizing objects

 Details about objects are automatically extracted from endpoint fields.
 In this section, we'll cover: